CIMF/cimf-website/content/en/competition.md

 #### Competition Rules:
 * Competition schedule will be determined by lots that contestants draw before the preliminary.
 * Memorization is required for all competition categories.
+* Contestants may use the same piece for preliminary round and final round.
 * Contestants must provide two copies of their audition piece (solo part and piano reduction score) for the jurors.
 * At the discretion of the jurors, contestant’s performance may be interrupted or subjected to time restrictions.
 * Parents, teachers, and friends are invited and encouraged to attend the Competition.